-Israeli Special Forces Enter Southern Lebanon; US Told Invasion Imminent
+Israeli Troops Enter Southern Lebanon, Assure US of ‘Limited’ Invasion

 Israel insists raids are targeting ‘Hezbollah infrastructure’

-Details are still scant on the full invasion, but there are already reports earlier today that Israeli special forces have begun military operations into southern Lebanon.
+Details are still scant on the invasion, but there are already reports earlier today that Israeli special forces have begun military operations into southern Lebanon.
 The operations are being presented by Israeli officials as targeting Hezbollah “infrastructure.”

 Exactly what infrastructure means is never clear in Israeli statements, and other reports suggest that the current raids are primarily aimed at intelligence gathering ahead of broader operations by Israeli forces into the entire country.
+They also appear to be laying the groundwork for a bigger incursion yet to come.

 While the ground operations are new, Israel continued carrying out airstrikes against southern Lebanon as they have been on a near daily basis for months.
 Indeed, the airstrikes have escalated dramatically in the past week, with many hundreds of people killed across Lebanon, including Hezbollah leader Hassan Nasrallah.
 Today, it is being reported that one of the airstrikes on al-Buss refugee camp killed Hamas member Fatah Sharif.
+Sharif was reported to also be working for the UN.

 It is not clear how broad an Israeli invasion of Lebanon would be, but most countries have been strongly urging their citizens to flee the country as soon as possible to avoid casualties.
 Large numbers of Lebanese have also fled into Syria to avoid the invasion.